Sid-MB/Sid-MB/README.md

 I'm a Computer Science student at Stanford University.

-I've founded [Pocket Congress](https://sidmb.com/articles/pocket-congress), winner of the Congressional App Challenge, and I'm currently working the software for [a satellite launching into space](https://github.com/stanford-ssi/samwise-flight-software) in 2025.
-Learn more about me on [my website](https://sidmb.com), or send me an email!
+I've founded [Pocket Congress](https://sidmb.com/articles/pocket-congress), an app for iOS that won the Congressional App Challenge.

+I'm currently working on [the software for a satellite launching into space](https://github.com/stanford-ssi/samwise-flight-software) next year, among other things.
+Learn more about me on [my website](https://sidmb.com) or send me an email.

 Sincerely,

 **Siddharth M. Bhatia**
-smbhatia@stanford.edu
+siddharth@cs.stanford.edu

 <br />
 <br />